Canon EF lens mount: L-series lenses

 Top range Canon EF lenses are designated "L-series", or "Luxury" lenses.
 L series lenses are compatible with the full range of EF or EF-S mounts and, as they are aimed at the high-end user, most also include environmental or weather sealing and a constant maximum aperture.
 All L lenses are supplied complete with a hood and a pouch or case, which are not generally included with non-L lenses.
 Distinctive visual cues include a red ring around the lens and an off-white colour on longer-focal-length models.
 The latter also helps to reflect light and reduce heat absorption and subsequent internal expansion of lens components that can affect the image quality of long focal length lenses.

 All L lenses include at least one fluorite, ultra-low-dispersion glass element, super ultra-low-dispersion glass element, and/or certain types of aspherical elements.
-(Note that a number of non-L lenses also use aspherical element, and at least one non-L lens has a Super UD element) Most L lenses feature an ultrasonic motor (USM) for focusing.
+(Note that a number of non-L lenses also use aspherical elements, and at least one non-L lens has a Super UD element.)
+Most L lenses feature an ultrasonic motor (USM) for focusing.

 Timeline of innovations

-In 1987 Canon was the first to use USM (Ultra Sonic Motor) with the Canon EF 300mm f/2.8L USM.
+In 1987 Canon was the first to use USM (Ultrasonic Motor) with the Canon EF 300mm f/2.8L USM.